Greg Baise: Plans for a new Chicago airport

 In 1989, the Illinois-Indiana Regional Airport Study was formed, and its commission studied four potential sites, including Gary Airport, a site along the Illinois-Indiana border, Peotone, Illinois, and Kankakee, Illinois.
-They also, at the urging of newly-elected Chicago mayor Richard M. Daley, added the proposed Lake Calumet airport to their study.
+This study also, at the urging of newly elected Chicago mayor Richard M. Daley, added the proposed Lake Calumet airport to their study.
+After Wisconsin got its demand of having Milwaukee Mitchell International Airport named as Chicago's "supplemental" airport, the state withdrew from its participation in the study, leaving just Illinois and Indiana.

-Baise became chairman of the Third Airport Policy Committee.

 1990 Illinois Treasurer campaign

-November 16, 1989 Baise resigned as Secretary of Transportation in order to focus on his campaign running for Illinois Treasurer in 1990.
+November 16, 1989, Baise resigned as Secretary of Transportation in order to focus on his campaign running for Illinois treasurer in 1990.